nnewram/syscallDB/README.md

 # syscallDB
-## x86 and x64 syscall database
+## Syscall database
 Have you ever been doing some assembly and finding yourself looking furiously for some nisch syscall\
-Well, that will no longer be a problem with syscallDB's reverse lookup, did you forget rax for execve?
+Well, that will no longer be a problem with syscallDB's reverse lookup.
+It displays all relevant registers\
+For the query that is given.
+The database currently supports x86, i386, arm64, powerpc and mips n64.\
+More is to come.
+If you have any suggestion for additions or improvements, mail me at marwenn02@gmail.com

 ## Usage
 ### x86